-Nursing roles in a disaster zone: Experiences and lessons learned from Turkey's earthquake events
+Nursing roles in a disaster zone: Experiences and lessons learned from Turkey’s earthquake events

-Keywords: disaster, emergency nursing, humanitarian aid, collaboration, fieldwork, critical care nursing, multicultural team

 Abstract

+Background

-Background: Disasters – both natural and man-made -- are a global concern and significantly influence human health and welfare.
-Nursing is an essential contributing factor to efficient organization both before and during the disaster, as well as effective field treatment in the disaster zone.
+Disasters, both natural and man-made, are a global concern that significantly affect human health and welfare, both immediately and long term.
+Nursing plays an essential role, both before and during disaster events, in efficient early-response organization and effective field treatment in the disaster zone.

+Aim

-Aim: The study explores the experience of the Israeli humanitarian delegation sent to the Turkey earthquake during February 2023; from the preparation in Israel, through the delegation’s activities at the disaster site, up until the conclusions drawn at the end of the delegation.
-Of particular note: unlike other disasters, the delegation had to integrate with functioning local healthcare systems and their protocols.
+The study explores the experiences of the Israeli humanitarian delegation dispatched to the Turkey earthquake zone during February 2023, including the preparation phase in Israel, the delegation’s activities in the disaster zone, and conclusions drawn at the end of the mission.
+Notably, unlike in previous humanitarian aid missions, the delegation had to integrate into functioning local healthcare systems and adapt to their protocols.

+Methods

-Methods: Following approval from ethics’ committee, 22 nurses participating in the humanitarian delegation were interviewed in three focus group meetings after signing a consent form.
+Following approval from the ethics committee, 22 nurses who had participated in the humanitarian delegation were interviewed in three focus group meetings, after signing consent forms.
 The interviews were recorded and transcribed verbatim.
-The text was analyzed using a content analysis approach.
-32 COREQ's items' criteria for qualitative research reports were used.
+That text was then analyzed using a content analysis approach.
+COREQ’s 32 items were used as criteria for qualitative analysis.

+Findings

-Findings: The study revealed three main themes and 12 subthemes:
+The study revealed three main themes raised by the participants::

-Pre-departure preparation
+Pre-departure preparation;

-Work in the disaster site
+Work in the disaster zone;

-Post-delegation conclusions
+Post-delegation conclusions.

+Conclusion

-Conclusion: Of the many essential functions that nurses serve in a disaster zone, we found particularly noteworthy the vital contribution of nurses to enabling integration with existing local healthcare systems.
-Nurses actively pursued a respectful and sensitive approach in this multicultural setting, recognizing its influence and impacts on the quality of care.
+Among the many essential functions that nurses fulfill in a disaster zone, particularly noteworthy is their vital contribution to integrating into existing local healthcare systems.
+Nurses actively apply a respectful and sensitive approach in this multicultural setting and recognize their impact on the quality of care.

-Implications for Nursing and Health Policy: Nurse managers and health policy stakeholders should utilize the study insights for future team planning training programs and for fostering collaboration between international healthcare teams.
+Implications for Nursing and Health Policy

+Insights from this study can be used by nurse managers and health policy stakeholders when planning future training programs and fostering collaboration between international healthcare teams.

+Keywords: disaster, emergency nursing, humanitarian aid, collaboration, fieldwork, critical care nursing, multicultural team

 Introduction

-In the recent decade, the global world has experienced an increase in the incidence of disasters both natural and man-made.
-An early response is necessary for humanitarian help and saving lives (Li et al., 2023).
-During February 2023, two earthquake events struck the Kahramanmaraş region of southeastern Turkey within 9 hours of each other, with a magnitude of 7.8 and 7.6 respectively.
-An estimated 57,000 people died in the most fatal event in the history of modern Turkey (Hussain et al., 2023).
+Over the past decade, there has been an increase in the incidence of both natural and man-made disasters worldwide.
+An early response is critical for ensuring effective humanitarian aid and saving lives (Li et al., 2023).
+During February 2023, two earthquakes struck the Kahramanmaraş region of southeastern Turkey within nine hours of each other, with magnitudes of 7.8 and 7.6, respectively.
+An estimated 57,000 people died, making these events the deadliest in modern Turkish history (Hussain et al., 2023).

-Nurses play a central role in field hospital functions in emergency settings (Pourvakhshoori et al., 2017; Segev, 2023).
-They are essential for the hospital's operation both clinically and psychologically, coordinating care and providing on-the-ground solutions for the many problems and challenges that arise ; maintaining safety and constant communication in disaster areas (Richards et al., 2023); and preserving ethical standards for disaster victims (Moradi et al., 2020).
-Although nursing already fills these roles in emergency zones, there are still gaps in nursing education around preparedness training: lack of disaster preparedness competence (Labrague et al., 2018; Taskiran & Baykal, 2019), poor disaster education and research (Al Harthi et al., 2020), and prevention of long-term negative impact on nurse’ emotional state (Johal & Mounsey, 2017; Mounsey et al., 2016; Segev, 2023).
+Nurses play a central role in field hospitals in emergency settings (Pourvakhshoori et al., 2017; Segev, 2023), as they are essential for hospital operations both clinically and psychologically.
+They coordinate care and provide on-the-ground solutions for the many problems and challenges that arise, while maintaining safety and constant communication in disaster areas (Richards et al., 2023) and upholding ethical standards for disaster victims (Moradi et al., 2020).
+Despite the critical role of nursing in emergency zones, gaps in nursing education about preparedness training persist, including a lack of disaster preparedness competence (Labrague et al., 2018; Taskiran & Baykal, 2019), inadequate disaster education and research (Al Harthi et al., 2020), and insufficient measures to prevent long-term negative effects on nurses’ emotional states (Johal & Mounsey, 2017; Mounsey et al., 2016; Segev, 2023).